LukBude/storefront-backend/README.md

    to bottom.
 Some of the endpoints require authentication and some require authorization on top of this.
-In order to be able to test requests, which require authorization, you will first have to create a user - this is the first request inside the storefront-api-requests.http - and in a second step add an entry to the table roles, which assigns the role 'ADMIN' to the new user.
+In order to be able to test requests, which require authorization, you will first have to create a user - this is the first request inside the storefront-api-requests.http - and in a second step add an entry to the table roles, assigning the additional role 'ADMIN' to the new user.
    You can now execute the Http-requests one after the other, just be sure to provide the JWT token required for authentication wherever indicated in the storefront-api-request.http file.